 Santorini Princess Spa Hotel – The Basics

-- Ages: As of now, all ages are allowed at the hotel.
-However, there is a possibility that it may become an adults-only property as early as Summer 2019.
-(In Santorini, “adults-only” usually means 12 and over.)
-This policy should be flexible as they are transitioning.
+- Ages: An adults-only hotel, guests 12 and older only are allowed.
 Guests tend to be couples celebrating their honeymoon, anniversary, or getting married here.
 Most guests are over 35 years old, except in July and August, when the age skews a few years younger.

 - Beach: The nearest beach is Koloumpos Beach, about 6.5 km northeast.
 But Exo Gialos is a better beach and not much farther, just 5.5 km to the north end or 7.4 km to the south end’s impressive wind-sculpted cliffs.